mmbeeb/L3V126/README.md

 Further byte saving code changes.

 Some slight changes to how the network is dealt with as to improve how my FSEM emulator will deal with network rx/tx timing.

+To assemble, in a Command Prompt window (Windows), select directory, and enter: beebasm -i FS3.asm